dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 overly bloated classes,
 trying to coerce the Lift libraries to perform in ways that they were not designed to perform.

-When this happens it often makes more sense to write your own CRUD code from the ground up.
+When this happens it often makes more sense to write your own database CRUD code from the ground up.
 With a small investment of effort up front (and probably less than you would imagine) you will end up with more concise, easily maintainable code, saving you time in the long run.

 ## What is covered?
-This article describes one simple approach for organising CRUD code into methods, classes, files and folders.
+This article describes one simple approach for organising database CRUD code into methods, classes, files and folders.
 It gives a naming convention for the aforementioned artifacts and a simple model depicting allowable screen transitions.